veillette/physics-book/contents/ch11ArchimedesPrinciple.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Archimedes’ principle can be used to calculate the density of a fluid as well as that of a solid.
-Suppose a chunk of iron with a mass of 390.0 g in air is found to have an apparent mass of 350.5 g when completely submerged in an unknown liquid. (a) What mass of fluid does the iron displace? (b) What is the volume of iron, using its density as given in [[link]](../contents/m42187#fs-id1769034) (c) Calculate the fluid’s density and identify it.
+Suppose a chunk of iron with a mass of 390.0 g in air is found to have an apparent mass of 350.5 g when completely submerged in an unknown liquid. (a) What mass of fluid does the iron displace? (b) What is the volume of iron, using its density as given in [[Table 1]](../contents/ch11Density#Table1) (c) Calculate the fluid’s density and identify it.

 </div>
 <div class="solution" data-element-type="problems-exercises" markdown="1">